 New build or recently built property

 When a house is built it legally must obtain a code of compliance certificate.
 This is normally done before the home-owner can move in.
-If your house is a new or recent build it may not have code of compliance but will require standard house insurance.
-Occasionally there will be a situation where you have moved in, but no consent has been obtained as there is still minor works being done.
+If your house is a new or recent build it may not have code of compliance, but will require standard house insurance.
+Occasionally there will be a situation where you have moved in, but no consent has been obtained as there are still minor works being done.

 What would we require for a new build?